 - Dayna Lynn Ahern Scholarship: The Dayna Lynn Ahern Scholarship is generously funded by Don and Carolyn Ahern in memory of their daughter, Dayna Lynn Ahern.
 This scholarship is first and foremost intended for UAC clients who have epilepsy.
 Consideration may also be given to clients who have another neurological condition (e.g., traumatic brain injury, brain tumors, multiple sclerosis, etc.).
 The amount awarded to each scholarship recipient will vary depending on the number of qualified applicants and the amount of funding available each year.
+Both undergraduate and graduate students may apply.
 Please watch for an email from the University Accessibility Center in March that will include a link to the application as well as the specific deadline for that year (usually mid-April).

 Note that all awards for disability scholarships are dependent on having current documentation of disability on file at the UAC.
 The documentation form can be found here.